james-gonzalez/birthday-app/README.md

 # birthday-app

-Saves/updates the given user’s name and date of birth in a sqlite database.

-This is just an sample application created as a demo.
+A Python application, using the Flask module to serve 2 http methods, one to get a users date of birth and another to set any users date of birth.
+The state is saved in an AWS DynamoDB table, NoSQL database.
+Please see below for more information.

 ## Requirements